gaurithombare/Loan-Eligibility-Prediction/README.md

 ## 📌 Project Overview
-This project predicts whether a loan applicant is eligible or not using Logistic Regression.
-The model is trained on historical data of applicants, considering factors like income, credit history, loan amount, and more.
+This project predicts whether a loan applicant is eligible or not using various machine learning models including Logistic Regression, Decision Tree, and Random Forest.
+Models are evaluated based on accuracy, recall, precision, and F1-score.

 ## 📚 Table of Contents
 - [Project Overview](#-project-overview)